Miker48/Expense-project/README.md

 Next we will setup the datasource in Grafana to use the DB above and create MySQL queries to generate the reports.

-In my dashboard, I defined three variables: Year, Month, and Name, which can be selected to for some speific queries.
+In my dashboard, I defined three variables: Year, Month, and Name, which can be selected to for some specific queries.

 The dashboard will have three rows: